Home » Latest news » Meta Platforms Signs AI Chip Deal with Google

 Share

-Earlier this week, Advanced Micro Devices (AMD) announced plans to sell up to $60 billion worth of AI chips to Meta.
-In addition, Meta has signed agreements with Nvidia to secure current and future AI chips, further strengthening its compute capabilities.
+Earlier this week, Advanced Micro Devices said it would sell up to 60 billion dollars worth of AI chips to Meta.
+In addition, the Facebook owner recently signed a deal with Nvidia to buy its current and future AI chips.

-Reuters previously reported that Google is positioning its Tensor Processing Units (TPUs) as an alternative to Nvidia’s dominant GPUs.
-TPU sales are emerging as a key growth driver for Google Cloud revenue, as the company seeks to showcase returns on its AI investments.
+Meanwhile, Reuters reported in December that Google has been pushing to position its Tensor Processing Units, or TPUs, as an alternative to Nvidia dominant GPUs.
+TPU sales have become a key growth driver for Google cloud revenue.
+The company is seeking to demonstrate that its AI investments are delivering returns.

-Overall, the developments highlight how Meta continues to expand its AI infrastructure strategy amid intensifying competition in the global AI chip market.
+Overall, the latest move underscores how Meta Platforms continues to expand its AI infrastructure strategy amid intensifying competition in the global AI chip market.